Eltingville (comics)

 Eltingville (also referred to as The Eltingville Club) is the name given to a series of comics created by Evan Dorkin.
 The series ran in his comic books Dork and House of Fun before it received a two-issue run through Dark Horse Comics in 2014.
 Eltingville was adapted into a pilot for Cartoon Network's Adult Swim programming block in 2002, but was not picked up for an official series.
 The series has won three Eisner Awards, beginning with the 1995 story Bring Me the Head of Boba Fett.
 Of the series' title, Dorkin chose to name the series Eltingville after Eltingville, Staten Island, where he worked off and on in a comic book store for six years.

 Synopsis

-The Eltingville comics surround a group of four teen boys (Bill, Pete, Josh, and Jerry) in Eltingville, Staten Island, who are interested in various elements of geek culture, with each character showing a specific interest in one area.
+The Eltingville comics follow a group of four teenage boys (Bill, Pete, Josh, and Jerry) in Eltingville, Staten Island, who are interested in various elements of geek culture, with each member showing a specific interest in one area.
 Dorkin has described the characters as "four older teenagers who are fans, and they’re possibly some of the worst fans who have ever lived."
 The series places the characters in various scenarios which Dorkin utilizes to parody common stereotypes and situations which he or others have come across in comic book and geek fandom.